My Lords, “Rajas” and “Chaudhrys”

 For the ‘Realm’ we left and her ‘Poverty’ we fled,

-‘Rajas’/‘Chaudhrys’; titles of an Indian nobility class; ‘Jaghirs’; fiefs’/landed estates; ‘Nawabs’; Noblemen; ‘Durbars’; court; ‘Gaddees’; cushions/thrones; ‘Kammis’; low born/bereft (offensive); ‘Ghulams’; slaves
+‘Rajas’/‘Chaudhrys’; titles of an Indian nobility class belonging to a patronage system; ‘Jaghirs’; fiefs’/landed estates; ‘Nawabs’; Noblemen; ‘Durbars’; court; ‘Gaddees’; cushions/thrones; ‘Kammis’; low born/bereft (offensive); ‘Ghulams’; slaves

 Read related article; Understanding titles of nobility and our culture of dispossession by Reiss Haidar